rlrangel/DEMLab/README.md

 DEMLab is a program for performing numerical simulations of particle systems using the Discrete Element Method (DEM).

+Its purpose is to offer a modular environment for readily implementing and testing DEM models in small to medium-scale problems.

 ## Table of Contents
 - [Main Features](#main-features)
 - [Implementation Aspects](#implementation-aspects)